gofed/gofed/ABOUT.md

 %endif
 ```

-This is not the smallest and clearest way how to do it.
+This is not the smallest and the clearest way how to do it.
 However, it is clear
 what you get.
 Macro go_arches defines a list of all architectures that are
 supported by both golang and gcc-go compiler.
 If the macro is not defined
 explicit list of architectures for golang is used.
 The macro is not defined